Ahmedelsa3eed/Producer-Consumer-Simulation/README.md

 ## Used Design Patterns

 ### Singleton DP:
-- We have applied the singleton design pattern on the “SingletonDiagram” class, it is unique for the simulation that running.
-It has arrays of machines, queues and threads which we use.
+- We have applied the singleton design pattern to the “SingletonDiagram” class, it is unique for the simulation that running.
+It has arrays of machines, queues,`` and threads which we use.
 ### Snapshot DP:
 - We have also used a snapshot design pattern to store our diagram in the caretaker history.
 ### Observable DP: